 Burns provided survey, feasibility analysis, utility coordination and logistics planning for the infrastructure upgrade and systems replacement.
 The new utilities ensure full operational continuity and lower energy costs, resulting in a payback within eight years.

-Clarkson Avenue Medical Complex Microgrid Initiative
+New York Power Authority, New York State Office of Mental Health, Clarkson Avenue Medical Complex Microgrid Initiative

 HCA Florida Woodmont Hospital, Boiler Replacement